iamthegoodbot/sailplay-widgets/demo/ltp/README.md

 # SailPlay widget for Local Trade Pros

 ## Install
-Add this script to the page:
+Paste this code to the page in <head> section to load the script:

     <script type="text/javascript">